Medical examiner and cadaver dog called to park where investigators found Brian Laundrie's items - KRDO

 The Sarasota County Medical Examiner and a cadaver dog were called on Wednesday to a Florida park where authorities found several items belonging to Brian Laundrie, the missing fiancé of Gabby Petito.

-Laundrie’s parents, Chris and Roberta Laundrie, informed the FBI and the North Port Police Department Tuesday night that they intended to come to the park on Wednesday morning to search for him, family attorney Steven Bertolino said.
+Laundrie’s parents, Chris and Roberta Laundrie, informed the FBI and the North Port Police Department Tuesday night that they intended to come to Myakkahatchee Creek Environmental Park on Wednesday morning to search for him, family attorney Steven Bertolino said.
 Law enforcement met them there Wednesday morning, he said.

 Bertolino said that law enforcement is now conducting a more thorough investigation of that area.

+FBI Tampa confirmed in a tweet that “items of interest” were found at the Carlton Reserve on Wednesday morning in connection to the search for Laundrie.
+An FBI evidence response team is processing the scene, the FBI said.

-The Sarasota County Medical Examiner confirmed has been called to the scene, and Pasco County Sheriff’s office said a cadaver dog and two spotters were also on site.
+The Sarasota County Medical Examiner has been called to the scene, and Pasco County Sheriff’s office said a cadaver dog and two spotters were also on site.
+The Sarasota County Sheriff’s Office Emergency Response Team and the Lee County Sheriff’s Office are also now on scene along with a mobile unit and a tent.

 North Port Police declined to comment.

-The discovery comes amid an exhaustive search for Laundrie’s whereabouts that has now stretched over a month.
+The discovery comes amid an exhaustive search for Laundrie that has now stretched over a month and as authorities try to piece together what happened to Petito.

+The Myakkahatchee Creek Environmental Park is on 160 acres of heavily wooded land in North Port, Florida, with trails and a camping area.
+The park connects to the Carlton Reserve, a 25,000-acre nature reserve that has been the primary search location for investigators.

-Nearly two months ago, Petito, 22, disappeared while she and Laundrie, 23, were on a road trip around the western US, documenting their travels on social media.
-Laundrie returned to their home in North Point, Florida, where they lived with his parents, without Petito on September 1.
+Petito, 22, and Laundrie, 23, traveled around the western US in a white van this summer, all while regularly posting photos and stories to their social media pages.
+Those posts abruptly stopped in late August, though, and Laundrie then returned by himself to their home in North Point, Florida, where they lived with his parents, on September 1.

-Unable to get in contact with her, Petito’s family reported her missing 10 days later.
-Laundrie declined to cooperate with the investigation into her whereabouts, and soon after, he also went missing, and his family told investigators they believed he had gone to a nearby nature reserve.
+Petito’s family, unable to get in contact with her, reported her missing 10 days later, launching a national search.
+Laundrie declined to cooperate with the investigation into her whereabouts, and soon after, he also went missing.
+His family told investigators they believed he had gone to a sprawling nature reserve nearby.

 Petito’s remains were found in a national forest in Wyoming on September 19 near where the couple had last been seen together.
-Teton County Coroner Dr. Brent Blue has ruled that she died by strangulation.
+Teton County Coroner Dr. Brent Blue ruled her death a homicide and said that she died by strangulation.

+“We believe this was strangling by a human being,” Blue told CNN’s Anderson Cooper.

 Laundrie has not been explicitly connected to Petito’s homicide, but he is the subject of a federal arrest warrant for unauthorized use of another person’s debit card in the days after Petito last spoke with her family.